-After reading, analyzing and jotting down supportive notes, the remaining time that you have is what will really earn you that 5 on the AP Exam!
-You have the figured out the strategies thanks to your meticulous note taking, and now it is all about putting pen to paper.
+After reading, analyzing and jotting down supportive notes, the remaining time is what will earn you 5 on the AP Exam!
+You have the figured out strategies thanks to your meticulous note taking.
+It is time to put pen to paper.

-As most of your time will be devoted to creating informative body paragraphs, the introductory paragraph should be short and sweet.
-To start it out briefly, summarize the main argument of the speaker.
-This will prove to the reader that you understand the main message of the text.
-Afterward, reference “what is said” and “how it is said” to develop your own crafted opinion a.k.a thesis statement.
-This will explain the tone and mood as well as intrigue the reader about the rhetorical strategies you shall explain later in the text.
-Last but not least, put together an enlightening thesis that explains the persuasive styles used by the speaker, and their overall effect.
+Most of your time will be devoted to creating informative body paragraphs.
+The introductory paragraph should be short and sweet. should be short and sweet; to start it out briefly, summarize the main argument of the speaker; it will prove to the reader that you understand the central message of the text.
+Afterward, formulate your opinion into a well-crafted thesis statement.
+It must address the ‘‘who,’ the ‘what,’ the ‘how’ and the ‘why’ questions.
+This will explain the tone, mood, & intrigue the reader about the rhetorical strategies you shall explain later in the text.
+Last but not least, put together an enlightening thesis that explains the persuasive styles used by the speaker, and their effect.

-As the part of the essay that will have the most content, the body paragraphs have a lot of questions that need to be answered.
-In this part of the essay, you are explaining how the speaker develops his thesis and which devices and strategies he applies.
-Based on the amount of different strategies he uses, a paragraph should be devoted per strategy.
+Being the part of the essay that will have the most content, the body paragraphs have a lot of questions that need to be answered.
+In the body, you are explaining how the speaker develops his thesis and which devices and strategies he applies.
+Based on the number of different approaches he uses, a paragraph should be devoted per strategy.

-- How is the strategy working in this example?
+- How is the strategy working in the example;

-- Why did the author use this strategy on this audience?
+- Why did the author use a specific strategy for this audience;

 - How did the strategy make the audience feel, react or respond?

-Afterward, fully conclude your argument on each individual rhetorical device, and link them as a whole to show their significance as a unit!
-As a final sentence, provide an impactful overall concluding statement that showed the importance of this speech and its strategies that helped to shape history!
+After supporting and developing your various arguments, it is time to wrap up the essay with a firm conclusion.
+Explain how the work affected the audience and the essay.
+Show the result that came from the inspiring speech before concluding your argument on each individual rhetorical device.
+Link them as a whole to show their significance.
+In a final sentence, provide an impactful concluding statement that demonstrated the importance of speech and its strategies that helped to shape history!

 Overall Writing Tips

-Phew, you are finally finished writing this super intense and strenuous essay with only five minutes left.
-Time to sit back and relax as you are finally done this section…..
-OR you could use this last few minutes to make your writing as flawless as possible!
-The second option sounds better?
-I agree, so let us talk about a five-step checklist that will immensely impact the quality of your essay!
+Phew, you are finally finished writing a super intense and strenuous essay with only five minutes left.
+Time to sit back and relax - you are finally done with this section.
+Use these last few minutes to make your writing flawless!
+The second option sounds better - let us talk about a five-step checklist that will immensely impact the quality of your essay!

-- Grammar: Though this may sound like some captain obvious info, nobody likes to read a work that has punctuational errors and sentence structure problems!
-Keep a fair mix of short and long sentences and make sure to avoid abbreviations.
-This is Formal Writing remember!?
+Grammar: Though it may sound like some captain obvious info, nobody likes to read a work that has punctuational errors and sentence structure problems!
+Keep a fair mix of short and long sentences.
+Avoid abbreviations.

-- Coherency: The smoother your essay sounds while it is being read, the better the content will seem.
-Having strong and appropriate transitions keep the essay from getting cluttered as well as using a wide range of punctuations.
-Do not just jump from point to point; rather, ease the reader into your next thought with smooth language!
+Coherency: The smoother your essay sounds while it is being read, the better the content will seem no matter whom your target audience is made of.
+Having strong and appropriate transitions keep the essay from getting cluttered & using a wide range of punctuations.
+Do not jump from point to point.
+Ease the reader into your next thought with smooth language.

-- Use Present Tense: When writing formally or for any academic essay, make sure to use present tense writing.
-It helps to avoid confusion and keeps things straightforward, as well as the fact that writing should feel “at the moment”
+Use Present Tense: When writing academic essays, make sure to use the present tense like you are writing in the current moment.
+It helps to avoid confusion and keeps things straightforward, as well as the fact that writing should feel “at the moment.”

-- Name Your Essay Right: It is crucially important to give your essay a suitable title as it is the first thing your reader will see.
+Name Your Essay Right: It is crucially important to give your essay a suitable title - it is the initial thing your reader will see.
 Moreover, after reading the title of your essay, they will decide whether or not it is worth their attention.